-Open ports and endpoints to a Linux VM with the Azure CLI
+Open ports and endpoints to a VM with the Azure CLI

 You open a port, or create an endpoint, to a virtual machine (VM) in Azure by creating a network filter on a subnet or VM network interface.
 You place these filters, which control both inbound and outbound traffic, on a Network Security Group attached to the resource that receives the traffic.
 Let's use a common example of web traffic on port 80.
-This article shows you how to open a port to a VM with the Azure CLI 2.0.
-You can also perform these steps with the Azure CLI 1.0.
+This article shows you how to open a port to a VM with the Azure CLI.

 In the following examples, replace example parameter names with your own values.
 Example parameter names include myResourceGroup, myNetworkSecurityGroup, and myVnet.

 Quickly open a port for a VM